 We want to see your piercing successfully healed, so come in as soon as possible and let us help you completely free of charge.

-If you can't connect with us or are in any doubt whatsoever, call 811 to speak to a nurse, or see a doctor as soon as possible.
+If you are in any doubt whatsoever, call 811 to speak to a nurse, or see a doctor as soon as possible.

-Jewellery keeps a piercing open and lets the wound drain, do not remove any jewellery unless you have an extremely swollen tongue, flat-back labret or nostril screw piercing. (see swelling below)
+Jewellery keeps a piercing open and lets the wound drain, do not remove any jewellery unless you have an extremely swollen piercing with a post (see swelling below)

 Extreme swelling is rare, but must be dealt with immediately.
 If a piercing swells so much that the ends of the jewellery are being sucked inside your piecing and no shaft of the jewellery can be pushed out call us- longer jewellery is needed right away.
 You could try taking ibuprofen and icing the piercing.If you are unable to control the swelling, see a medical professional or contact us, you may need to take the jewellery out and continue with your cleaning.

 Bleeding a piercing's initial swelling can restrict bleeding.
 When this swelling goes down you may bleed a little.
 This is rare, but normal especially for tongues- try not to worry.
 If you bleed a lot call us and see a doctor immediately.
 If a piercing is bleeding uncontrollably the most common treatment is to remove the jewellery and apply direct pressure.Some bruising near the piercing site is not uncommon and will often occur several days after the initial piercing.
-The most common cause of bruising is a client moving their jewellery too much in the first few days. .
+The most common cause of bruising is moving their jewellery too much in the first few days. .